solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

-When a validator lacks sufficient compute power, the overhead of saving the account data can cause it to fall behind the network especially when all accounts or a large number of accounts are selected .
+When a validator lacks sufficient compute power, the overhead of saving the account data can cause it to fall behind the network especially when all accounts or a large number of accounts are selected.
 The node hosting the PostgreSQL database need to be powerful enough to handle the database loads as well.
 It has been found using GCP n2-standard-64 machine type for the validator and n2-highmem-32 for the PostgreSQL node is adequate for handling